Humanode Docs

 --rpc-url-scheme-preference <RPC_URL_SCHEME_PREFERENCE>

-What RPC URL port to prefer. [default: no-preference] [possible values: http, ws, no-preference]
+What RPC URL scheme to prefer. [default: no-preference] [possible values: http, ws, no-preference]

 --rpc-url-unset